Back to List

 An illustration of naloxone and it's packaging.
 "Free naloxone.
 It could save a life" is underneath

 Saint Paul – Ramsey County Public Health has launched a pilot project to offer county residents a potentially life-saving drug that can reverse an opioid overdose.
 The county offered free naloxone (commonly known as Narcan®) directly to residents on a limited basis, while supplies lasted.
 Orders are now closed.
+All orders have been processed and shipped.
 Please check back for future updates.
-All submitted orders will be processed and shipped to residents.

 Ramsey County residents who submitted an order for a naloxone kit received: